xlladdins/xll/docs/Excel4MacrosE-G.md

 For information about setting values on a macro sheet, see "Remarks" in the following topics.

-Syntax 1   Enters numbers, text, references, and formulas in a worksheet
+Syntax 1&nbsp;&nbsp;&nbsp;Enters numbers, text, references, and formulas in a worksheet

-Syntax 2   Enters formulas in a chart
+Syntax 2&nbsp;&nbsp;&nbsp;Enters formulas in a chart

 Return to [top](#E)